-- Ramya Tella (2019): Knowledge, territoriality and the statecraft: the performance of authority in Indian climate politics Current position: Unknown.
+- Ramya Tella (2019): Knowledge, territoriality and the statecraft: the performance of authority in Indian climate politics Current position: Master’s Student in Urban Environmental and Planning, at the University of Virginia’s School of Architecture.

 - Chaya Vaddhanaphuti (2017): Experiencing and performing in the field: how do Northern Thai farmers make sense of weather and climate change?
 Current position: Lecturer in Geography, Chiang Mai University, Thailand.

 - Maud Borie (2016) Between place and cosmos: the challenges of making IPBES.
-Current position: Lecturer in Human Geography, Department of Geography, King’s College London.
+Current position: Lecturer in Environment, Science and Society, Department of Geography, King’s College London.

 - Kate Gannon (2016) ’40 million salmon might be wrong’: Ecological worldviews and geoengineering technologies: the case of the Haida Salmon Restoration Corporation.
-Current position: Post-doctoral research associate at the Grantham Institute, LSE.
+Current position: Research Fellow in Sustinable Development at the Grantham Institute, London School of Economics.

 - Martin Mahony (2013) Epistemic geographies of climate change: the IPCC and the spaces, boundaries and politics of knowing.
 Current position: Lecturer, School of Environmental Sciences, University of East Anglia.

 Saffron O’Neill (2008) An iconic approach to representing dangerous climate change.
 Saffron was awarded the 2011 UK Scopus Young Researcher Award for Social Science, awarded by Elsevier and the UK/US Fulbright Commission.
 This is an award given to recognise and reward the talent, knowledge and expertise of young scientists in a variety of disciplines.
-Current position: Associate Professor, Department of Geography, University of Exeter.
+Current position: Professor in Climate and Society, Department of Geography, University of Exeter.

 Neil Jennings (2008) How and why did the possibility of the collapse of the Thermohaline Circulation emerge as a risk issue in the UK, and with what potential consequences?
 Neil’s 2010 paper in the journal Area, based on his PhD research, was runner-up for Area‘s ‘Best paper of the year by a young scholar’ prize for 2010.
 He founded, and was previously General Manager of, Student Switch Off.
 Current position: Partnership Development Manager, Grantham Institute, Imperial College London.

 Suraje Dessai (2005) Robust adaptation decisions amid climate change uncertainties.
-Current position: Professor of Climate Change Adaptation at the University of Leeds.
-Current position: Professor of Climate Adaptation, University of Leeds, and UKRI Resilience Champion.
+Current position: Professor of Climate Change Adaptation at the Sustainability Research Institute in the School of Earth and Environment at the University of Leeds and UKRI Resilience Champion.

 Irene Lorenzoni (2003) Present choices, future climates: a cross-cultural study of perceptions in Italy and the UK.
-Current position: Senior Lecturer in Environmental Politics and Governance in the School of Environmental Sciences, University of East Anglia.
+Current position: Professor of Society and Environmental Change in the School of Environmental Sciences, University of East Anglia.

 - Tim Mitchell (2001) An investigation of the pattern-scaling technique for describing future climates.
 Current profession: Climate services scientist, UK Met Office